mb010/AstroAttention/README.md

 ![Confusion Matrix Format](images/Exp4_confusion_matrix.png)

 ## Usage
 The trained models can be found in [this folder](PYTHON/) and are configured according to their file names.
-The models are trained on classifying radio galaxies between the two classes of FRI and FRII, and this is **all** of what they are meant to do.
+The models are trained on classifying radio galaxies between the two classes of FRI and FRII (and this is **all** they do).

 To load the proposed model:
 ```python